Business routes of Interstate 90: Big Timber loop

 Interstate 90 Business is a business loop of Interstate 90 in Big Timber.
 It runs from a diamond interchange at exit 367 on I-90 at the east end of an overlap with US 191.
-BL-90/US 191 run northeast into downtown Big Timber along West First Avenue.
+I-90 BL/US 191 run northeast into downtown Big Timber along West First Avenue.
 At McLeod Street (S-298) West First Avenue becomes East First Avenue.
-Then after the intersection with Bramble Street, US 191 continues northeast, while BL-90 curves southeast onto Big Timber Loop Road (Old U.S. 10).
+Then after the intersection with Bramble Street, US 191 continues northeast, while I-90 BL curves southeast onto Big Timber Loop Road (Old U.S. 10).
 After leaving the heart of the city, it passes by the River Rocks Campground on the foot of a bridge over the Boulder River, then the Overland Golf Course.
-Winding northeast around a former segment of the road still used by local farmers, BL-90 finally turns south and ends at a diamond interchange with I-90 at exit 370.
+Winding northeast around a former segment of the road still used by local farmers, I-90 BL finally turns south and ends at a diamond interchange with I-90 at exit 370.
 Old US 10 continues as a local road east of that point.